VLtim43/BinaryCRUD/README.md

 A restaurant management desktop application with custom binary file-based storage, built with Wails (Go + Preact).

 BinaryCRUD implements a custom database-like system using binary files with B+ tree indexing and logical deletion with tombstones.
-It manages items, orders, and promotions using a custom binary file format, providing a modern desktop UI for all CRUD operations.
+It manages items and orders using a custom binary file format, providing a modern desktop UI for all CRUD operations.

 ## Tech Stack